AMMALLA/Linear-Regression/README.md

 Which is the normal equation.

 ##
-## Conclusive Handwritten Rough Notes on Linear Rregression Maths
+## Conclusive Handwritten Rough Notes on Linear Regression Maths
 ##
 Below is the link for handwritten Rough Notes https://drive.google.com/drive/folders/1vICEex1U3yhxY5Ci7BRw-boZYx0Ccf0j